RayanAlim/US_Census_Education_Data_Analysis/README.md

 ## Overview

 This repo provides students an initial analysis of education attainment in California in 2022.
-It provides all the necessary tools to reproduce our findings
+It provides all the necessary tools to reproduce our findings.

 ## File Structure